bretthoerner/timak/README.rst

 timak is a Python library for storing timelines (activity streams) in Riak.
 It is very alpha and rough around the edges.

+It is loosely based on my understanding of Yammer's `Streamie <http://blog.basho.com/2011/03/28/Riak-and-Scala-at-Yammer/>`_.

 Example
 -------